 The instinct to build a "real" website with separate Home / Services / About / Gallery / Contact pages works against you on mobile.
 Every tap to a new page is a chance to lose the visitor, and every page is another thing to load.
 For a home-service contractor, a single well-structured page — services, service area, trust signals, click-to-call, FAQ — outperforms a multi-page site almost every time.

 The reason is behavioral and technical.
 Behaviorally, the mobile visitor wants to scroll, not navigate.
-Technically, Google's 2024 updates reward focused pages that answer query intent directly over sprawling sites diluted across many thin pages.
+Technically, a focused page that answers the query directly tends to do better than a sprawling site spread thin across many pages.
 A tight one-pager that answers "what do you do, where, and how do I reach you" wins.

 Open your own site on your phone and check, honestly: